molmod/zeobuilder/_sources/tut_install.txt

 Python programs developed at the CMM.
 It must be installed before Zeobuilder can be used or installed.
 Installation and download instructions can be found in the `molmod documentation <http://molmod.github.com/molmod/tutorial/install.html>`_.
-The instructions below only work of the MolMod package is installed.
+The instructions below only work if the MolMod package is installed.

 External dependencies